santosmota/PHIL_Scaling_Data_Public/README.md

   - C3.CSV: raw data of case 1 with Vbacsd=363V and Ibacsd=72A

 ## Models
-The models and script that can be made publicly available will be placed in this folder after the reviewing process.
+The models and script that can be made publicly available will be placed in this folder after the peer-review process.